Ortrx/WSearch/README.md

 # WSearch

-Just a little Frontend Searching Engine.
+Just a little frontend searching engine.

-In my Example it can give you some information about a few Harry Potter Characters but you can modify the code for your purposes.
+In my example it can give you some information about a few Harry Potter characters but you can modify the code for your purposes.

 ## Installation